Dwayne Hicks: Casting

 Before Biehn was cast, actor James Remar was cast in the role of Hicks, and filmed for two weeks.
 At the time, Remar was a struggling drug addict and was arrested for possession of illicit substances.
 The actor's arrest and drug problems prompted James Cameron to fire Remar and hastily cast Biehn.
 Due to his late casting, Biehn was unable to customize his character's combat armor as the other actors had done.
 Biehn rejected the padlock heart motif that he was given, joking that it was like a giant bullseye on his chest.
 Remar still appears briefly in the finished product in a wide shot in the Xenomorph hive.
 However, the actor's back is facing the camera, making it near impossible to tell the difference between the two actors.
 Actor Stephen Lang also auditioned for the role but he did not get it, however James Cameron remembered Lang and cast him in his 2009 film Avatar.

 Alien 3 controversy

 In William Gibson's initial script for Alien 3, Hicks and Bishop were to become the new main protagonists of the series and were to be deployed onto a space station, with the script ending with a cliffhanger setting up the next installment to take place on Earth.
 This script was later rejected.
 While Biehn didn't have a problem with Hicks being killed off, he did object to the character being killed off at the start of the film.
 Biehn was of the belief that Hicks should have appeared alongside Ripley, to further develop the relationship between the two of them, before being killed.
 Biehn would later file a lawsuit against 20th Century Fox for the unauthorised use of his likeness in the film.
+Aliens director James Cameron has gone on record citing his dislike for the treatment of Hicks, Newt and Bishop in Alien 3.